uvasrg/uvasrg.github.io/src/content/awards.md

 This award from the ECE Department at Carnegie Mellon University, recognizes an outstanding Ph.D. thesis and service to the community.

 <a href="//www.ece.cmu.edu/~jmmccune/"><b>Jonathan McCune</b></a> (BSCS 2003, CMU PhD 2009), 2009

+### VISxAI Best Submission Award

+Evan Rose, 2022 &mdash; awarded for <a href="https://uvasrg.github.io/poisoning/"><em>Poisoning Attacks and Subpopulation Susceptibility</em> by Evan Rose, Fnu Suya, and David Evans at the <a href="https://visxai.io/">5th Workshop on Visualization for AI Explainability</a>, October 2022. [<a href="https://twitter.com/VISxAI/status/1582117943889969153">Tweet</a>]

 # University Awards